gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 ## Example 2

-An EDHOC peer may include hints about its supported TAs to inform the other peer about what credentials it can validate.
-In this example ead_ta_hint contains hints about a TA used with an authentication credential (-1) which is identified by its SHA-256/64 hash (-15) and can be retrieved from a given URI.
+An EDHOC peer may include hints about its supported TAs for authentication by including a ta_hint_map with label -1 in an appropriate EAD field: EAD_1 related to the AUTH_CRED_R and EAD_2 for AUTH_CRED_I.
+This informs the other peer about what TAs to use in its credentials in the next EDHOC message.
+In the example below the TA is identified by its SHA-256/64 hash (-15) and the URI from which the root certificate can be retrieved.
+The EAD item ead_ta_hint could look like this:

 ~~~~~~~~~~~~~~~~~~~~
 TBD1, << { -1: { 34: [-15, h'79f2a41b510c1f9b'],